A Comprehensive Review of Visual-Textual Sentiment Analysis from Social Media Networks: VISUAL-TEXTUAL SA FRAMEWORK

 \subsubsection{3.2.1.1) PBT}

-Brightness transformations improve the pixel brightness, and the transformation is determined by the properties of the pixel.
-In PBT, the value of an output pixel is exclusively determined by the value of the corresponding input pixel.
+Brightness transformations improve the pixel brightness, and the pixel properties determine the transformation.
+In PBT, thevalue of an output pixel is exclusively determined by the value of the corresponding input pixel.
 Such operators include brightness and contrast changes, as well as colour correction and transformations.
 Contrast enhancement is an important component of image processing for human and computer vision.
 It is often utilised in medical image processing, voice recognition, texture synthesis and various other image or video processing applications.
 Brightness transformations may be categorised into brightness corrections and grayscale transformations.
 The most frequent procedures for PBT are gamma correction or power law transform, histogram equalisation and sigmoid stretching. \begin{itemize} \item Gamma Correction.
 It is a nonlinear adjustment of the pixel value.
 Linear operations, such as scalar multiplication and addition/subtraction, are used on individual pixels in picture normalisation.
 Conversely, gamma correction uses a nonlinear operation on the source image pixels, which might change the image saturation. \item Histogram Equalisation.
 It is a popular contrast enhancement method that works on almost any picture format.
 It is a complex approach for adjusting an image’s dynamic range and contrast by redesigning its intensity histogram.
 Histogram modelling operators use nonlinear and non-monotonic transfer functions to map between pictures instead of linear and monotonic transfer functions. \item Sigmoid Stretching.
 A sigmoid function is a nonlinear activation function.
-The term ‘sigmoid’ comes from the S form of the function, which is called logistic function by statisticians. \end{itemize}
+The term ‘sigmoid’ comes from the S form of the function, which statisticians call a logistic function. \end{itemize}